 Wanda Dorsey-Jenkins returned on a part-time basis, as an events and training coordinator, to assist the events and training manager in handling registration, administrative and logistical support for all MTC meetings and training courses.

-The events manager has participated in a number of professional development webinars and local educational meetings/conferences to sustain her Certified Meeting Professional (CMP) designation, which is up for renewal in December; and her Certified Government Meeting Professional (CGMP) designation, which is up for renewal in 2017.
+The events manager has participated in a number of professional development webinars and local educational meetings/conferences to sustain her Certified Meeting Professional (CMP) designation and her Certified Government Meeting Professional (CGMP) designation.

 II.
 Administration